samanvp/wordle-solver/README.md

 # Other Languages
 ## Dutch (NL)
-Here is the list of top 5 letter openning owrds:
+Here is the list of top 5 letter openning words:

 ```
 $ python3 WordleSolver.py dut